 Cannabis makes us happy.
 Food makes us happy.
 Cannabis with Food makes us super happy and a better combination is very hard to find.
-Any time you are using butter, adding sugar, making a sauce, whipping frosting, baking something special, or just making pancakes with syrup, you always have the ability to incorporate cannabis.
-People have been making edibles with cannabis (Canna-Cooking) for a long time so the Source isn’t recreating edibles, but it is vastly improving how they are made by making it much easier, cleaner without the green, and way tastier.
+Anytime you are using butter, adding sugar, making a sauce, whipping frosting, baking something special, or just making pancakes with syrup, you have the ability to incorporate cannabis.
+People have been making edibles with cannabis for a long time so the Source Turbo isn’t recreating edibles, but it’s vastly improving how they’re made by making it easier, cleaner without the gross green color, and much better tasting.
 Canna-Cooking requires a few simple steps and a couple basic considerations to achieve the final product you desire.
-To cook with cannabis one must determine if decarboxylation is necessary, what medium will carry the cannabis oil, how to prepare the cannabis oil, and the potency of the resulting delicious edible.
+To cook with cannabis you must determine if decarboxylation is necessary, what medium will carry the cannabis oil, how to prepare the cannabis oil, and the potency of the resulting delicious edible.

-The need for decarboxylation depends on the canna-oil’s intended use.
-Quite simply, if the oil is to be smoked decarb (decarboxylate) is not necessary because when it meets high heat (like a lighter) the THCA immediately becomes THC.
-On the other hand, to get the ‘high’ from eating cannabis the THCA must be made into THC before oral ingestion.
-Decarbing cannabis is simply adding heat at a specific temperature for a set amount of time to ‘activate’ the THC.
-For example, at 293°f the cannabis will be decarbed in 7-minutes, but at 252°f it will take 27-minutes.
-Once the heat and/or time limits are exceeded THC will begin to oxidize and be destroyed.
-For a complete understanding of the decarboxylation process have a look at https://skunkpharmresearch.com/decarboxylation/ (skunkpharm is awesome, spend some time checking out their various resources).
+The need for decarboxylation depends on the canna-oil’s (CO) intended use.
+If the oil is to be smoked, decarb is not necessary because it happens instantly with it meets high heat like combustion or vaporization and the THC-A immediately becomes THC.
+On the other hand, to get the ‘high’ from eating cannabis the THC-A must be converted to THC before oral ingestion.
+Decarbing cannabis is achieved by applying heat at a specific temperature for a set amount of time to ‘activate’ the THC.
+For a complete understanding of the decarboxylation process and recommended time/temperature combinations have a look at my post Decarboxylation (decarb) 101: Basic Understanding and at Home Method Comparison.

 CHOOSING A CARRIER